json-schema-org/understanding-json-schema/source/reference/object.rst

 ''''''''''''

 .. note::
     This is an advanced feature of JSON Schema.
-Treacherous waters ahead.
+Windy road ahead.

 The ``dependencies`` keyword allows the schema of the object to change based on the presence of certain special properties.